relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

 In Cisco DNA Center version 1.3, the REST API is not enabled by default.
-Therefore, you need to log in to DNA Center with a super-admin role account, navigate to Platform > MAnagement > Bundles, and enable the DNA Center REST API bundle.
+Therefore, you need to log in to DNA Center with a super-admin role account, navigate to Platform > Management > Bundles, and enable the DNA Center REST API bundle.
 The status of the bundle should be active.

 &nbsp;